-General Description of the RVON-8 Voice Over Network card
+Description of the RVON-8 Voice Over Network Card

-Installed directly into the ADAM Intercom frame, the RVON-8 provides voice over IP (Internet Protocol) communications for the RTS[TM] ADAM intercom family.
+Installed directly into the ADAM Intercom frame, the RVON-8 provides voice over IP (Internet Protocol) communications for the RTS® ADAM intercom family.
 In general, voice over IP means sending voice information in digital form using discrete packets rather than the traditional telephone network.
-The RVON-8 delivers an integrated solution for connecting custom keypanels to the Intercom matrix over standard IP networks by supporting 8 channels (ports) of audio in and out.
+The RVON-8 delivers an integrated solution for connecting custom keypanels to the Intercom Matrix over standard IP networks by supporting 8 channels (ports) of audio IN and OUT.

-The RVON-8 card supports all standard hot-swappable and configurable features through Telex's AZedit configuration software as well as support for remote keypanels and virtual keypanels via VOIP (Voice Over IP).
+The RVON-8 card supports all standard, hot-swappable and configurable features through Telex's AZedit configuration software as well as support for remote keypanels and virtual keypanels via VOIP (voice over IP).

-RVON-8 supports Telex[®] Intelligent Trunking over IP.
+RVON-8 support Telex® Intelligent Trunking over IP.
 Trunking is a method of using relatively few audio paths for a large number of potential users.
 Because it is flexible, a trunked system can expand along with your business, to accommodate a growing number of users.
-RTS' Intelligent Trunking is a proven technology, which provides the same capabilities and ease of use for intercoms-seamless routing and path finding of communications between facilities regardless of distance-as does the long distance telephone system for phone calls.
+RTS' Intelligent Trunking is a proven technology, which provides the same capabilities and ease of use for intercoms - seamless routing and path finding of communications between facilities regardless of distance - as does the long distance telephone system for phone calls.

-RVON-8 is fully compatible with internationally recognized standards and supports the following protocols: G.711, G.729AB, and G723 (2 speeds).
+RVON-8 is fully compatible with internationally recognized standards and supports the following protocols: G.711, G.729AB, and G.723 (2 speeds).